Office of Fraud Detection and Market Intelligence (OFDMI)

 OFDMI gathers and evaluates regulatory intelligence from a number of sources, including regulatory filings, tips and investor complaints, and expedites the review of high-risk tips and fraud-related matters by senior staff.
 OFDMI also conducts robust insider trading and fraud surveillance programs.

 The department coordinates with Enforcement and other FINRA Departments to aggressively pursue matters under FINRA's jurisdiction, and refers matters involving potential fraud and misconduct that are outside of FINRA's jurisdiction to the U.S. Securities and Exchange Commission (SEC) or other regulators or law enforcement agencies for further investigation.
-In 2014, OFDMI referred more than 700 such matters.
 The SEC has kindly acknowledged FINRA's assistance in certain of its Litigation Releases.

 OFDMI consists of four units: the Insider Trading Surveillance Group; the Fraud Surveillance Group; the Central Review Group and the Office of the Whistleblower.